 5. Always have two jars of water

-Choose the right location to paint
+6. Choose the right location to paint

-Organize your light source along with your canvas so the light is enough for the canvas, and it is not coming from you.
+When the workspace and location are right, you feel energetic and creative and are in a good mood to create.
+Organize your light source along with your canvas so the light is enough for the canvas and does not come from you.

 Easy Acrylic Painting for Beginners, Steps by Step